Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 Project attributes and estimates:

-* Difficulty:
+* Difficulty: medium
-* Length
+* Length: 6-8 weeks, part-time
-* Skills needed:
+* Skills needed:  Familiarity with R, SQL and Panther.
-* Mentor:
+* Mentor: Marc Carlson

-We would like to see PANTHER annotation contained in a Bioconductor AnnotationDbi package.

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>